Alpha-Fetoprotein Tumor Marker (Blood)

 are higher when a person has certain cancers.
 AFP is found mainly in liver cancer

-and nonseminomatous germ cell tumors, which are rare.
-These are found in the pineal
+and germ cell tumors of the testicles or ovaries, which are rare.
+These are found

 Some people with cirrhosis or chronic active hepatitis also have higher blood levels

 of AFP.
 AFP is also higher in people with the rare genetic condition ataxia-telangiectasia.

 Why do I need this test?